theosanderson/armadillin/README.md

 ```

 ## Training your own models
-While training code is in the repo it is not quite in working order today and needs a little work.
+While training code is in the repo, it is not quite in working order today and needs a little work.

 ## Related tools
 [Pangolin](https://github.com/cov-lineages/pangolin) is the OG for assigning lineages